FAQs

 Do you offer medications if my pet needs it?

 Due to the small sizes and special needs of most of our exotic patients, many of our medications are specially compounded for us.
-We maintain close relationships with several area pharmacists that have special training and equipment for compounding medications for our exotic pets.
+We maintain close relationships with several area pharmacists who have special training and equipment for compounding medications for our exotic pets.
 Many of our medications are available from our own pharmacy.
 Specific or specialty prescriptions may be scripted out directly to the pharmacy.
 Many of these medications can be flavored to your pet's liking.

 Can you provide nutritional advice for my exotic pet?